frankysfries/collectasave/README.md

 <p>First, start by reviewing the demo video at: </p>
 <h3>Photoshop</h3>
 <ul>
-  <li>Open your artwork .psd file, -OR- download the sample file to view how to organize your artwork</li>
+  <li>Open your artwork .psd file, -OR- download the sample file (Artwork.psd) to view how to organize your artwork</li>
   <li>In your artwork PSD, start by grouping each trait.
 In the bottom right of the layers panel, click on the folder icon 'Create new group'</li>
   <li>Double click the group and name it how you want this particular trait to be called.
 For example "Emblem".</li>
   <li>Click the folder icon again to create another group.
 Drag the group you just created into the Emblem group so it becomes a sub group.
 This will become your trait attribute.
 For this example, name it "Orange".</li>